hasindu2008/f5c/_docs/commands.md

 * `-g FILE`:
   The file containing the reference genome in FASTA format.
 * `-w STR`:
   Only process the specified genomic region STR.
 STR should be in the format *chr:start-end*.
-Currently, multiple region strings are not supported.
+From v0.7 onwards, STR can be a bed file (.bed extension) containing multiple regions.
 If this option is not specified, the whole genome will be processed.
 * `-t INT`:
   Number of processing threads [default value: 8].
 Ideally, this should be the number of CPU cores.
 * `-K INT`: